 (iii) Methods of Catchment and Conservation.
 Early steps were taken to vest all running streams, springs and "soaks" in the Crown.
-Since the Water Conservation Act was passed in 1886 more than 550 dams, tanks and "rainsheds" have been built or acquired by the State, in addition to 460 wells and 340 bores, at a total cost of $\pounds 1,653,468$ .
+Since the Water Conservation Act was passed in 1886 more than 550 dams, tanks and "rainsheds" have been built or acquired by the State, in addition to 460 wells and 340 bores, at a total cost of £1,751,269.
 The rainsheds comprise timber frameworks roofed with galvanized iron to catch precipitation which is delivered to storage tanks.
 Rainshed catchments vary from a few hundred square feet to four acres, discharging water into tanks ranging in capacity from 2,000 to 500,000 gallons.
 Over most of the State extraordinary precautions are taken to counteract evaporation.
+Pipelines in preference to open channels are used to reduce seepage and evaporation.
 Meters are attached to practically all services to check usage by individual consumers.

 2. Irrigation.-In South Australia, irrigation is almost exclusively confined to the Murray Valley.
 Except for that held in various lock pools, no water from the Murray is stored in South Australia.
 Water is either pumped on to the land or gravitated from the river.
 The upper Murray of South Australia and the Mildura area of Victoria formed the cradle of Australian irrigation.
 South Australian irrigation commenced with an agreement between the Government and the Chaffey brothers in 1887 whereby an area of land at Renmark was made available for the establishment of certain irrigation works.
-Including land allotted for War Service Land Settlement purposes, the Department of Lands administers in the Murray Valley an area of 32,659 acres of irrigable high land together with 9,432 acres of reclaimed swamp and 167,090 acres of non-irrigable land in the irrigation areas and 29,898 acres of land temporarily leased and reserved for commonage or other purposes, amounting in all to 239,079 acres.
-In addition, the Renmark Irrigation Trust controls 20,557 acres, of which more than 9,000 are irrigated.
-Water used for irrigation purposes in 1955-56 in the high land irrigation areas controlled by the Department of Lands, excluding War Service Land Settlement areas in course of development, was approximately 100,000 acre feet, in addition to which approximately 60,000 acre feet were used on reclaimed areas by gravitational watering.
-In the Renmark area, 29,600 acre feet of water were used for irrigation in 1955-56.
+Including land allotted for War Service Land Settlement purposes, the Department of Lands administers in the Murray Valley an area of 32,729 acres of irrigable high land together with 9,434 acres of reclaimed swamp and 167,223 acres of non-irrigable land in the irrigation areas and 29,731 acres of land temporarily leased and reserved for commonage or other purposes, amounting in all to 239,117 acres.
+In addition, the Renmark Irrigation Trust controls 20,557 acres, of which more than 9,500 are irrigated.
+Water used for irrigation purposes in 1956-57 in the high land irrigation areas controlled by the Department of Lands, excluding War Service Land Settlement areas in course of development, was approximately 100,000 acre feet.
+No water was applied to the reclaimed areas during the 1956-57 season because of inundation by the floodwaters of the River Murray The swamps were de-watered however, by 30th June, 1957.
+In the Renmark area, 28,200 acre feet of water were used for irrigation in 1956-57.
 The production of the upper Murray areas is almost exclusively fruit and vines.
 Principal crops are sultanas, currants, lexias, apricots, peaches, nectarines, pears and figs (mainly for dried fruit), wine grapes, and citrus fruits.
 Before irrigation, these semi-arid lands were of little productive value.

 Renmark Irrigation Trust is administered by a local board of management consisting of seven members.
 This area differs from other South Australian irrigation areas in that the land is freehold instead of leasehold, self-contained and self-controlled.
 Every settler is entitled to vote for the election of Trust members.
-The Trust maintains 100 miles of channel for reticulation to 9,310 acres.
+The Trust maintains 100 miles of channel for reticulation to 9,550 acres.